Baronage of Scotland: History

-The first Scottish Government (or Executive) was committed to abolishing the feudal system.
-This culminated in the Abolition of Feudal Tenure etc. (Scotland) Act 2000, which came fully into effect on 28 November 2004.
-With the Act, the feudal system was abolished, and baronies became incorporeal hereditaments - intangible in status, similar to hereditary peerages, baronetcies, and coats of arms.
-Although baronies no longer conferred any legal right to land, the Act explicitly preserved their status as a dignity.
-This marked the end of the ability to acquire a barony by purchasing land containing the caput.
+Following the Acts of Union of 1707, legislative authority over Scottish private law passed to the Parliament of Great Britain at Westminster and, from 1999, to the devolved Scottish Parliament.
+The Scottish Parliament's first major reform of land law was the Abolition of Feudal Tenure etc. (Scotland) Act 2000, which came fully into force on 28 November 2004.
+The Act abolished the feudal system of land tenure in Scotland and severed baronies from the land to which they had been attached.
+Existing baronies were preserved as dignities – incorporeal hereditaments, comparable in status to hereditary peerages, baronetcies, and coats of arms – but no longer conferred any right to land.
+The Act marked the end of the ability to acquire a barony by purchasing land containing the caput.